logicmoo/logicmoo_workspace/README.md

 DCG.
 DCGs are powerful and flexible.
 For medium to large patterns, they are also easier to read and maintain.
 However, for small and local patterns the overhead of writing and naming auxiliary predicates can be too much.
-In those circumastances, one might prefer a regular expression.
+In those circumstances, one might prefer a regular expression.
 This pack makes it possible.

 The `=~` operator matches a string (on the left side) against a regular